Hyles livornica, Crete - photo © Luca Sattin

 Semi-arid habitats with asphodelus, rocky areas.

-The larva is polyphagous and feeds on a variety of plants, i.e. Asphodelaceae (Asphodelus), Vitaceae (Vitis, Parthenocissus), Rubiaceae (Galium), Euphorbiaceae (Euphorbia), Onagraceae (Epilobium), Linaceae (Linum), Compositae (Scabiosa), Polygonaceae (Polygonum, Rumex), etc.
+The larva is polyphagous and feeds on various plants, i.e. Asphodelaceae (Asphodelus), Vitaceae (Vitis, Parthenocissus), Rubiaceae (Galium), Euphorbiaceae (Euphorbia), Onagraceae (Epilobium), Linaceae (Linum), Compositae (Scabiosa), Polygonaceae (Polygonum, Rumex), etc.

 Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec